BryanMui1/CS111/Readings/Week1.md

 + Look at that groups role + that group's internal structure + that group's operating rules

   *In more Depth:*
-  + Smaller components is easier to understand
+  + Smaller components are easier to understand
   + Grouping components to combine all closely related operations is better to combat side effects between groups
   + Big components are more efficient, however:
     - less communication between components reduces overhead